 After an inspection or re-assessment, the score will usually be available on the Food Standards Agency's website after 21 calendar days.
 This then available for review by the public via the Council website or the Food Standards Agency's website.

 If an owner disagrees with their food hygiene rating an appeal, in writing or by email, should be made to the Principal Environmental Health Officer (Commercial) within 21 calendar days of the notification date, setting out the specific reasons for the disagreement.
 Appeals received after this time limit will not be considered and the original food hygiene rating will stand.
 The Principal Environmental Health Officer (Commercial) will inform the owner of their decision within 21 calendar days of the appeal being made.
+The rating will not show on the website until after the appeal has been considered.

 Requests for re-inspection/revisits can be made when a food business owner has a rating of 0-4 and believe they have made necessary improvements to address any non-compliances discovered during their latest food hygiene inspection.
 There is a charge of £200 for requested re-inspections.
 Re-inspections will be made within three months of an accepted request.